 - System Lockdown Mode is in Active state.
 SED AK is locked until the system is activated or unlocked.
-See "Activate or unlock the system" in User Guide or System Configuration Guide to activate or unlock the system. - Current user does not have the authority to manage SED AK. - To generate, backup, and recover the SED AK with passphrase or backup file, the role of XCC user should be Administrator. - To recover the SED AK from automatic backup, the role of XCC user should be Administrator+.
+See "Activate or unlock the system" on page 226 to activate or unlock the system. - Current user does not have the authority to manage SED AK. - To generate, backup, and recover the SED AK with passphrase or backup file, the role of XCC user should be Administrator. - To recover the SED AK from automatic backup, the role of XCC user should be Administrator+.